2024 Office of the Ombuds Report

 Publicly traded companies appearing on an exchange or another quotation system.

-Individuals providing information about potentially fraudulent, illegal, or unethical activity; arbitrators; attorneys not calling on behalf of constituents; authors; and visitors who did not identify themselves.
+Visitors who do not identify themselves; individuals providing information about potentially fraudulent, illegal, or unethical activity; arbitrators; attorneys not calling on behalf of constituents; and others.

 Contact the Ombuds team when you want to raise an issue and you: